Связаться с нами

 To export the Bill of Materials, perform the following steps:

-To learn more, refer to the page Including Design Data in the Excel BOM
+► Learn more about Including Design Data in the Excel BOM

 A Bill of Materials can also be configured and generated as part of an Output Job Configuration file (*.OutJob).
 Add an Output Job to the project via the New menu, or right-click on the project in the Projects panel.